MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 ![Assembled electronics area](../img/assemble_electronics/electronics_assembly.png){: .shadow}

 !!! info annotate "Are you building an LDO kit?"
-    LDO have wirtten a fanstic supplimentary guide for the wiring included with their kit which includes pre-cut, pre-crimped, and pre-soldered cables!
-If youre building an LDO kit check out their guide [here!](https://www.ldomotion.com/#/guide/Milo-CNC-V15-Wiring-Guide)
+    LDO have written a fantastic supplementary guide for the wiring included with their kit which includes pre-cut, pre-crimped, and pre-soldered cables!
+If you're building an LDO kit check out their guide [here!](https://www.ldomotion.com/#/guide/Milo-CNC-V15-Wiring-Guide)

 ---